brendenwest/it122/1_intro_to_node/notes.rst

 Node.js applications can use npm to install 3rd-party JS modules and easily extend functionality.

 - Docs at https://docs.npmjs.com/
-- Some key npm modules:
+- Some widely used npm modules:
     - express - framework to handle web requests
-    - express-handlebars - template handler
+    - nodemon - a utility that can restart a node process when underlying files change
     - cheerio - server side JQuery for parsing html files
     - lodash - functional javascript utilities